spyqqqdia/Knife/README.txt

-# Throwing Knives
+# Designing Imitation Throwing Knives

+#----------- DISCLAIMER and WARNING -----------------------------------------------------------------#

+The following information is provided for informational purposes only and without warranty of any kind.
+In particular it is not implied that the knives described herein are fit or save for throwing.
+Indeed they are not intended to be thrown at all and are intended to be authentic looking _imitations_ of throwing knives.

+Actually throwing knives is a potentially hazardous activity and is illegal in certain jurisdictions.
+Carefully follow the steps below to ensure your imitation throwing knife conforms to all applicable restrictions in your area.

+#------------------------------------------------------------------------------------------------------#

-We design some throwing knives and write out text files containing the command line commands for LibreCAD to generate the *.dxf CAD-file.
+We design some imitation throwing knives and write out text files containing the command line commands for the CAD program LibreCAD to generate the *.dxf CAD-file.
 You can then send the CAD-file to laser cutters and have the blanks cut.
-This is very inexpensive, say 5 times less than buying cusotm made knives.
+Links to laser cutters are found below.

+Instruct the laser cutter to round off the tip, otherwise the laser may cut a sharp tip on the knife.
 However the blanks need to be worked on some -- not much.
-The edges need to be slightly rounded and the tip ground a little sharper.
+The edges need to be slightly rounded and the tip ground in angular fashion to an authentic looking shape.
-However for the knife to stick it is unnecessary to grind the tip much if at all (at least on a 6mm thick knife).
-Simply instruct the laser cutter not to round the tip, the laser cuts a very sharp tip (links to laser cutters in Germany below).

-You do need to round the egdes though not only because they will cut your fingers.
-The problem is knife on knife impact (mostly in the form of a glancing blow).
+You do need to round the egdes otherwise they may cut your fingers.
+This is also a feature of real throwing knives where the problem is knife on knife impact (mostly in the form of a glancing blow).
 If the edges are sharp and the steel is brittle chips will break off.
 If the edges are slightly rounded
 chipping is much reduced.